MarkGarces/FirstProject/readme.md

 • Card Matching: Match pairs of cards with the same image.

+• Matched Card Counter: Each time you match a pair it will automatically counts.

+• Mismatched Counter: Each time you mismatch a card it will automatically counts.

 • Reset: You can reset the game at any time using the "Reset" button.

 # Game Rules